Table of Contents

 This code will be embedded inside <script> </script> tags, so there is no need to add them, as you can see below.
 In this example, when the visitor passes through this block, a "hello world" will be printed in the console

-Warning: the URL must be an HTTPS:// otherwise you will get an error that will not allow you to save changes.
+Warning: the URL must be HTTPS:// otherwise you will get an error that will not allow you to save changes.

-1. Now we add the code to show in the console
+1. Now we add the code to show in the console.

 var welcomeinput = "@{welcome}";